Psychedelics-Clinical-Neuroimaging-Lab/UKB_VTA_Inflammation_Data_Prep/README.md

 3. Conduct ANOVA and linear regression analyses to assess the effects of neuroimaging biomarkers on depressive symptoms.
 4. Save publication-ready tables and visualizations.

+### 3. **VTA_Supp_Material_ROI_analysis.R**
+This script looks at the metrics in different ROIs implicated in depression and updates the regression model.
+These updates are part of the reviewers suggestions.

 ### **Side note**

 Figure 2 (subject T1 with VTA atlas) was visualized by using fsleyes